 A rule of thumb is to wait until you have achieved "maximum medical improvement (MMI)."
 This term refers to the point at which your condition has stabilized and you have reached as full of a recovery as can be expected.
 At this point, chances are pretty slim that additional, as-of-yet undiscovered injuries will surface.

-Get a Free Evaluation of Your Car Accident Injury Claim
+Get a Legal Evaluation of Your Car Accident Injury Claim

-If you have been in a car accident, you may have sustained injuries that won't manifest as symptoms until several days later.
+If you've been in a car accident, you may have sustained injuries that won't manifest as symptoms until several days later.
 And while you may be anxious to settle your claim right away, remember that time is on your side (to a limited extent).
-Make sure you're making the right decisions by having a local motor vehicle accident injury attorney evaluate your claim at absolutely no charge.
+Make sure you're making the right decisions by having a local motor vehicle accident injury attorney evaluate your claim.

 Contact a qualified auto accident attorney to make sure your rights are protected.